Funerals, graves and cremations

 A death in Scotland must be registered within 8 days at any registration office in Scotland.

 Arranging a funeral

 Usually funeral arrangements are made by a funeral director.

-If a funeral director is not being used, you can contact us on 01349 886606 for advice.
+If a funeral director is not being used, you can visit our contact us page for further contact advice.